 A must-have experience for those who wish to wander among the rich and truly untouched cultural resources of the Fortress of Louisbourg, the Ruins Walk offers visitors an incredibly unique opportunity.
 The Ruins Walk is a 2.3 kilometre (1.44 mile) trail through the remains of the original 18th century town.
 Accessible from the reconstructed town, a voice box at the trailhead panel orients visitors to the Ruins Walk and works.
 The voice box is operated by continuously turning the handle.
 Interpretive panels along the trail provide information on significant features.
 Please note that the footing is uneven.
 The views can be spectacular; the opportunity to walk among so much of what was can be a fascinating part of any site visit.
 The experience of the Ruins Walk helps visitors to place the interpretive experience of the reconstructed town in its proper context.

-Visitors are welcome to download the Explora smartphone app.
+Visitors are welcome to download the Louisbourg Guided Tour App.
 This app provides in-depth stories and images to promote better understanding of the parts of the Fortress of Louisbourg that haven't been reconstructed and the environmental changes that threaten them.